sourceincite/sourceincite.github.io/_posts/2022-01-24-zohowned-a-critical-authentication-bypass-on-zoho-manageengine-desktop-central.md

 ![Other functions that call changePassword](/assets/images/zohowned-a-critical-authentication-bypass-on-zoho-manageengine-desktop-central/changePassword.png "Other functions that call changePassword")

-*Could this code change the admin password from an unauthenticated context?*
+*Could this code change the admin password from an unauthenticated context?
+Yes!*

 ![Changing the admin password unauthenticated](/assets/images/zohowned-a-critical-authentication-bypass-on-zoho-manageengine-desktop-central/haxed.png "Changing the admin password unauthenticated")